YaroSpace/dev-tools.nvim/README.md

 ## Installation and setup

-With [lazy.nvim](https://github.com/folke/lazy.nvim), you are only required to set the `filetypes.include` option, the rest is optional.
+With [lazy.nvim](https://github.com/folke/lazy.nvim), everything should work out of the box.

-You may want to tweak a few options, notably global keymaps and choose which actions to include/exclude, to keep the picker clean and fast.
+You may want to tweak a few options, notably global keymaps and perhaps choose which actions to include/exclude, to keep the picker clean and fast.

 ```lua
 {